HiassofT/MyPicoDOS/README.txt

 Using DiskWriter
 ================

+DiskWriter allows you to initialize a flash cart and transfer disks to/from it.

-diskcart.atr contains separate versions of the DiskWriter software for the supported flash carts.
-Plug in the flash cart, boot the diskcart disk (image) and choose the version matching your cart.
+The DiskCart distribution contains separate versions of DiskWriter for the supported flash carts.
+Both as COM files and also as ar bootable ATR image (diskcart.atr), containing all versions.

+Plug in the flash cart and load the DiskWriter version matching your cart.

 After startup it checks if the flash cart is present and if the cart had been previously initialized with the DiskCart software.